ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

   // Is{YourPrecompile}Enabled       bool
 ```

 We can add `IsHelloWorld()` which checks if we are equal or greater than the fork `blockTimestamp`.
 We use this to check out whether the precompile is enabled.
 We defined `GetHelloWorldConfig()` in the last step.
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
 // IsHelloWorld returns whether [blockTimestamp] is either equal to the HelloWorld